-On September 17, 2018, CRC completed the Qualifying Transaction by way of a three-cornered amalgamation, pursuant to which CRC PrivateCo amalgamated with Subco to form a newly amalgamated company, CRC, which now holds the Company's assets as a wholly-owned subsidiary of the Company.
-Prior to the closing of the Qualifying Transaction, on September 14, 2018, the Company (i) consolidated its existing Common Shares based on the Consolidation Ratio, (ii) implemented the Dual Class Voting Structure to create a new class of Subordinated Voting Shares, a new class of Multiple Voting Shares and to re-designate each outstanding post-Consolidation Common Share of the Company as a Subordinated Voting Share, and (iii) changed its name to "Canopy Rivers Inc." In connection with the closing of the Qualifying Transaction, the 29,774,857 Subscription Receipts issued pursuant to the July 2018 private placement offering were automatically converted into 29,774,857 CRC Subordinated Voting Shares.
+On September 17, 2018, CRC completed the Qualifying Transaction by way of a three-cornered amalgamation.
+Prior to the closing of the Qualifying Transaction, on September 14, 2018, the Company (i) consolidated its existing Common Shares based on the Consolidation Ratio, (ii) implemented the Dual Class Voting Structure, and (iii) changed its name to "Canopy Rivers Inc." In connection with the closing of the Qualifying Transaction, the Subscription Receipts issued were automatically converted into CRC Subordinated Voting Shares.
 Pursuant to the Qualifying Transaction, the Company acquired all of the outstanding shares of CRC PrivateCo and issued to CRC PrivateCo shareholders one Subordinated Voting Share in exchange for each CRC Subordinated Voting Share held and one Multiple Voting Share in exchange for each CRC Multiple Voting Share.